tapnair/FusionDataUtils/README.md

             ui.messageBox('Failed:\n{}'.format(traceback.format_exc()))
 ```

+See more in the main Fusion 360 script: `FusionDataUtils.py`
 ## License
 Samples are licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.